P233/Syntax-highlighting-for-Sass/README.md

 ## Installation

 ### Sublime Text

+Now you can install this package through Package Control.

-Rename the downloaded folder as you like, and then move it into the Packages folder of Sublime Text.
+Or download this package and rename the downloaded folder as you like, then move it into the Packages folder of Sublime Text.

 ### TextMate
 Firstly, move the `Solarized (Light).tmTheme` file into `~/Library/Application Support/TextMate/Themes/`, then add `.tmbundle` extension to the downloaded folder and move it in to `~/Library/Application Support/TextMate/Bundles/`.
 If the folder doesn't exist, create one.